-Ring Flash Mode: When programmed for Ring Flash Mode the relay will momentarily turn on and off in a 400ms on/off cadence when an inbound call is ringing to the entry phone.
+Ring Flash Mode: When programmed for Ring Flash Mode the relay will momentarily turn on and off in a 400ms on/off cadence while the ringing extension is called.
 This mode is useful for activating a Viking LPL-1 Remote Visual Indicator, etc.